 There are four main types of gas boiler that are installed up and down the UK:

 Combination, or combi boilers do not use a water tank to store the hot water but produce instant hot water direct from the boiler for taps and showers.

 System boilers store hot water in an insulated water tank and have one cold water tank.

 Regular boilers in essence work in much the same way as system boilers, but can be vented (one cold water tank) or unvented (two cold water tanks).

-Finally, combined heat and power (CHP) boilers, which act as micro power plants by providing your hot water like the previous three but also generating electricity to use around the home.
+Combined heat and power (CHP) boilers act as micro power plants by providing your hot water like the previous three, but also generating electricity to use around the home.

 We recommend replacing your boiler every 12 years or so: this is to compensate for both the loss of efficiency and the lack of available spare parts for repair.
 If your boiler is pre-2002 the chances are that it is a non-condensing model, which are up to 80% efficient, with new condensing models reaching into the 90s%.

 Gas boilers can be programmed to come on at specific times of the day, to ensure that you never heat your home pointlessly when no one is in.
 Also, to avoid overheating or under-heating your property, thermostats can be installed to make sure that the required temperature is reached and maintained.
 For larger properties with rooms that are often uninhabited, thermostatic radiator valves may be installed on each radiator to minimise wasted heat.